nabeelvalley/docs/src/content/docs-md/go/basics.md

 }
 ```

-And then import the package by referring to its path in the import function
+We then import the package by referring to its folder path in the import function

 # Functions